RgbTrouw/Qs-Messenger/README.md

 Host address and port have to be assigned within the messenger settings menu.
 Once the setting is configured the client will connect to the server address.

- ** Note that windows portable binaries set up a Windows Startup Registery Key, making the application start on Windows startup.
+ ** Note that Windows portable binaries set up a Startup Registery Key, making the application start on Windows startup.
 Move the QsMessenger folder to a friendly location before starting.

 Server configuration: